 Clique is an implementation of the Proof of Authority (PoA) consensus algorithm.
 The idea behind PoA is to choose a group of nodes within the network with authrity to create (seal) new blocks.
 In Clique such nodes are called signers and after the initial setup signers can vote to add new signers to the group or to remove any of the existing signers.
 Clique is currently supported by Geth, Parity, Nethermind and Pantheon and is used to secure the Goerli and Rinkeby testnets.

-Aura is another implementation of the Proof of Authority consensus algorithm.
-It is currently only supported by the Parity Ethereum client.
-Aura is used to secure the Kovan testnet and the POA network.
+AuRa is another implementation of the Proof of Authority consensus algorithm.
+It is currently only supported by Nethermind and Parity Ethereum client.
+Aura is used to secure the Kovan testnet and the POA Network.

 NethDev is a very simple consensus algorithm (or to better describe it - lack of consensus algorithm).
 NethDev can be used for setting up nodes for development and testing purposes.
 On the NethDev network any node can create a block with transactions and as long as it is a valid Ethereum block all other nodes will accept it.

 Nethermind uses the same format chainspec files that can be used for setting up private networks in Parity.
-Only some of the elements of the chainspec files are supported by Nethermind:
+Most of the elements of the chainspec files are supported by Nethermind:

-- engine (to choose between Ethash, Clique or NethDev)
+- consensus engine and its parameters (to choose between Ethash, Clique, AuRa or NethDev)

 - genesis block spec

 - initial account allocations